-What You Need To Know About The New U.S. Climate Assessment
+New U.S. Climate Assessment Forecasts Dire Effects On Economy, Health

 Climate change will be expensive

-Unless global greenhouse gas emissions are substantially reduced, the report finds that some parts of the U.S. economy could suffer hundreds of billions of dollars in annual losses by the end of the century.
+Some parts of the U.S. economy could suffer hundreds of billions of dollars in annual losses by the end of the century unless global greenhouse gas emissions are substantially reduced, the report finds.
 Already, there's the impact of increasingly frequent and intense extreme weather events.
-The report notes that large wildfires are more frequent, and that the areas burned by lightning-ignited fires are "expected to increase by at least 30 percent by 2060."
+The report notes that large wildfires are more frequent and that the areas burned by lightning-ignited fires are "expected to increase by at least 30 percent by 2060."
 The costs for fighting fires and forest management are on the rise (see chart).
-But there are other less obvious risks.
+But there are other, less obvious risks.

 Loading...